The Last Of Us packages a post-apocalyptic survival-horror game with a heart-rending yarn that packs a considerable emotional punch

-A post- apocalyptic world, by its very nature, provides gamers with challenges to face and enemies to kill, but rarely does it lend their experience the dramatic heft present in The Last Of US.
+A post-apocalyptic world, by its very nature, provides gamers with challenges to face and enemies to kill, but rarely does it lend their experience to the dramatic heft present in The Last of Us.

 The opening ten minutes of the game give us a glimpse into the misery spread into Joel's life in the early stages of the plague and then the action switches to 20 years later, where society exists in small, police-run pockets on a map where social order has largely broken down.
 It's here, Joel meets Ellie, a 14-year-old girl who may provide the key to restoring civilisation.

 Naturally, the pair don't hit it off immediately.
 Joel is a haggard veteran who believes that allowing himself to care about anyone too much is too risky by half, given the world's current state.

 Ellie, who is a lot older than her 14 years suggest is more complex; her natural curiosity and precociousness prompt her to peel away at the layers of Joel's stoicism, and she comes to see him as something of a surrogate father, with all the internal love, anger and rebellion, which comes with that.